marinbilba/IGift/README.md

 ## MoSCoW Requirements:

 **M**
-As a user, I want to be able to log in using a registration system or with my facebook account As a user, I want to be able to post my wishes on the app
+As a user, I want to be able to log in using a registration system or with my facebook/google account
+As a user, I want to be able to post my wishes on the app
-As a user, I want to create families within the app
+As a user, I want to create friends network within the app
 As a user, I want to give access to my wishes to my “family members”
 As a user, I want to be able to add events(e.g birthdays, holidays) to my calendar
 As a user, I want to be notified before the events start date

 **S**
 As a user, I want to be able to synchronize the calendar on the app with the calendar on Facebook in order to know about upcoming birthdays and events
-As a user, I want to see the upcoming holidays and gift suggestions
+As a user, I want to see the upcoming holidays and gift suggestions for my friends

 **C**
-As a user, I want to receive suggestions of gifts that are similar to what my “family members” posted
+As a user, I want to receive suggestions of gifts that are similar to what my friends wished
 As a user, I want to be able to customize the event notification

 **W**